DataVerse-Systems/Documentation/SOP/Monitoring Network Traffic.md

 ## 8. Revision History
-- Revision 1: June 21, 2023
+- Revision 3: June 24, 2023
   - Authors: David Prutch, Gerald Reitmeyer, Robert Gillespie, David Siebert
-  - Changes: Initial creation of the SOP.
+  - Changes: Format Correction.

-Note: This SOP should be reviewed periodically to ensure its effectiveness and updated as necessary to align with changes in network infrastructure or monitoring practices.
+**Note**: This SOP should be reviewed periodically to ensure its effectiveness and updated as necessary to align with changes in network infrastructure or monitoring practices.